 When you think of the aftermath of a New Year’s Eve party, you probably picture dozens of empty and half-empty Champagne bottles scattered around the room.
-But while many people love a splash of bubbly on December 31st, not everyone wants to sip on it all night.
-Even though Champagne (and, increasingly, sparkling wine) has had a virtual monopoly on New Year’s for the past few decades, it’s certainly not your only option.
-In fact, some of the best red wine for New Year’s can be just as impressive as a vintage bottle of Krug, and may win the hearts of even the most diehard bubbly fans.
-Whether you want to break out of a Champagne rut or you simply want to offer your red wine-loving guests a few more choices this year, choosing a handful of high-quality, rare red wines could make your New Year’s party a raving success.
+While many people love a splash of bubbly on December 31st, not everyone wants to sip on it all night.
+Even though Champagne has had a virtual monopoly on New Year’s for decades, it’s certainly not your only option.
+In fact, some of the best red wine for New Year’s can be just as impressive as a vintage bottle of Krug.
+They may even win the hearts of even the most diehard Champagne fans.
+Whether you want to break out of a Champagne rut or you simply want to offer your guests a few more choices this year, choosing a handful of high-quality, rare red wines could make your New Year’s party a raving success.

 Choose Rare, Cult, or Legendary Red Wines